 The first two to three weeks following surgery are the most critical to achieving a successful outcome.
 Immediately following surgery, the eye will begin to heal.
 Our bodies were designed to heal themselves, to repair a wound by growth of new tissue and development of a scar.
 Yet we have purposely created a wound, an opening into the eye, which we do not want to heal.
 If the opening scars closed the surgery fails, and we will be back where we began, with high pressure.
 Risk factors associated with increased scarring include young age, dark pigmentation (African Americans, Latinos), ocular inflammations such as uveitis, and prior surgery involving the conjunctiva, such as previous glaucoma or retinal surgery.

 A number of measures are taken to slow down and limit the healing process.
 First, medications such as mitomycin-C (MMC) or 5-fluorouracil (5-FU) are often used during surgery.
 These medications, known as antifibrotics, slow the growth of scar tissue on the surface of the eye.
 Following surgery, additional antifibrotic drugs are used in the form of eye drops to limit scarring and keep the fluid flowing.
-The primary medication used is a corticosteroid, and is commonly prescribed to be used as often as every two hours (about eight times per day).
+The primary medication used is a corticosteroid, and is commonly prescribed to be used four times per day, though occasionally more frequent use is required.
 Corticosteroid drops are often continued in a tapering dosing regimen for 6 – 8 weeks following surgery.
 Antibiotic drops will also be prescribed during the first 1 – 2 weeks.
 Occasionally, other medications may also be required.

 Postoperative visits are performed frequently during the first few weeks in order to assess the appearance of the bleb and the adequacy of aqueous flow and control of IOP.
 If healing is occurring too quickly, additional antifibrotic therapy may be provided in the form of 5-FU injections beneath the conjunctiva.
 The surface of the eye is numbed with drops and the medication is gently injected just under the conjunctiva near the bleb.
 If necessary, the tip of the needle can be used to very gently break up scar tissue under the conjunctiva.
 This procedure is well tolerated by most, with only minor discomfort or burning.